cdelorme/go-router/readme.md

 You can use my router to register routes and start up a server, but won't need to reference it from controllers or other sections of code, keeping it as opaque as possible.

-By default my library will ignore requests for `favicon`.  _My router has one external dependency; my logger package._
+By default my library will ignore requests for `favicon`.

 ## usage